Leaves2912/Doctor-finder/README.md

+# Web Scraping with Streamlit Application

 This file contains the required instructions for running the app successfully.

-PROJECT TITLE - Web Scraping with Streamlit Application

 PROJECT DESCRIPTION -
 This project is a Streamlit-based web application designed to scrape and display information about doctors available in a user-specified city and specialization.